toketeeman/Ng5-WorkLab-DSpencer/README.md

 # Ng5 Worklab - Dwight Spencer

-This is a research lab!
+This is an Angular 5.1 research lab!
 Thus it is continually "in-progress" and likely to be functionally incomplete.

 The last functionally-complete version of this project has been deployed to run in AWS S3 at:

   http://ng-recipe-book-deployment-toketeeman.s3-website-us-west-2.amazonaws.com

-This research project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.
+This research project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.

 ## Development server